SpoaLove/AlphaAcademy/Scripts/README.md

 A-Chan: "Hello, World!"

-## user text inputs
+## User text inputs

 <strong>if there is user text inputs use the following format:</strong>

 //User Text Inputs

 -Variable Name- Title: "Title of Text"